-The maker movement has its roots outside of school, in institutions such as science museums and in the informal activities that everyday people have taken part in for generations.
-It began exploding about a decade ago, thanks in large part to the enthusiastic audience ofand the popularity of public events such as maker fairs (the best-known of which was ).
+The Maker Movement has its roots outside of school, in institutions such as science museums and in the informal activities that everyday people have taken part in for generations.
+It began exploding about a decade ago, thanks in large part to the enthusiastic audience of Make magazine and the popularity of public events such as Maker Faires (the most well-known of which was hosted by President Barack Obama at the White House in 2014.)
 The rise of cheap digital tools, including microcontroller platforms such as Arduino and rapid-prototyping tools such as 3-D printers, has in recent years lent the movement a decidedly techie flavor.

-Efforts to bring making and “maker spaces” into K-12 schools are still “nascent,” said, an associate professor of curriculum and instruction at the University of Wisconsin-Madison and a leading researcher into maker education.
+Efforts to bring Making and “Maker spaces” into K-12 schools are still “nascent,” said Erica Halverson, an associate professor of curriculum and instruction at the University of Wisconsin-Madison and a leading researcher into Maker education.

 But that’s changing fast.